benpaulsen4/project-narcissism/README.md

 ## A personal portfolio website by Ben Paulsen

-This app is built in NextJS 13 making full use of the new Apps directory which will form the next generation of fluid and regenerative Next apps, based on React server.
-As this feature is currently in beta, some features (like a custom 404 page) are not available.
+This app is built in NextJS 13 making full use of the new Apps directory-based routing which will form the next generation of fluid and regenerative Next apps, based on React server.
+Not only does this bring performance improvements and reduce the JS bundle size sent to the browser, but it greatly improves SEO performance of relatively static sites like this one.
 As the app directory exits beta I will update node modules to get the production version.

 ## Current App Version

-The current version is **Beta v2.5** At this time, the app is pretty much complete - the only remaining tasks are polish and admin related.
-The site will be published through Railway, which will provide CI/CD and hosting.
+The current version is **Release v3.0**.
+This is the first release version of the website.
+The site is published through Railway, which provides CI/CD and hosting, and a Cloudflare proxy for performance and DDOS protection.
+Firebase is used for analytics as well as to provide basic database functions for notifications.

-~~TODOs for Beta v1:~~

-- [x] Replace filler text
-- [x] Replace filler images
-- [x] Add profile photo to home screen
-- [x] Perform testing and necessary refactoring
-- [x] Add basic animations
-- [x] Add SEO details and metadata
-- [x] Change favicon
-- [x] Update Next version to latest

-~~TODOs for Beta v2:~~

-- [x] Make the site mobile friendly
-  - [x] Meta viewport
-  - [x] Hero fullscreen
-  - [x] Fix any page-specific issues...
-    - [x] About me
-    - [x] My Experience
-    - [x] My Projects
-    - [x] My Skills
-- [x] Continue to update information and iterate
-- [x] Update Next version to latest

-TODOs for Realease v3:
+~~TODOs for Realease v3:~~

 - [x] Add more, fancier animations and visual flaire
 - [x] Perform final polish, including planning for potential new features
 - [x] Purchase and activate professional domain name
 - [x] Google search console
-- [ ] Update Next version to latest
+- [x] Update Next version to latest
-- [ ] Remove beta message and make content tweaks
+- [x] Remove beta message and make content tweaks

+TODOs for Release v3.1:

+- [ ] Update Next once app routing is marked stable